Dr. Arthithat Kirinpanu

 A Physician Dedicated to the Medical Ethic of Do-No-Harm

 Over the past six years, Dr. Arthithat has provided extensive foot care for patients, ranging from general cases to severe ones that are challenging to treat.
-She shared a recent case as an example:
+He shared a recent case as an example:

 “This patient is approximately 50 years old and came with deformed feet due to a previous untreated accident, leading to chronic symptoms over the years.
 Even at a glance, the feet appeared significantly misshapen, and diagnostic tests, including X-rays, confirmed the severity of the condition.
 I informed the patient directly that surgery carried considerable risks and explained the potential benefits, drawbacks, and expected outcomes of the treatment.
 The patient chose to undergo surgery because without it, they would not be able to bear weight on their feet and live a normal life or work.

 The surgery for this case was time-consuming as it involved transplanting bones from the hip to the foot and required significant structural adjustments.
 However, the surgery was successful, and the patient recovered well.
 They can now walk straight and live a normal life.
-From this case, I learned once again that in extremely challenging cases, the doctor-patient understanding is crucial.
-When patients understand the treatment process and have confidence in their physician, it helps them go through the process smoothly.”
+From this case, I learned once again that in extremely challenging cases, doctor-patient understanding is crucial.
+When patients understand the treatment process and have confidence in their physician, it helps them go through the process smoothly.